plabayo/venndb/README.md

 ### Acknowledgements

 Special thanks goes to all involved in developing, maintaining and supporting [the Rust programming language](https://www.rust-lang.org/).
-Also a big shoutout to the ["Write Powerful Rust Macros" book by _Sam Van Overmeire_](https://www.manning.com/books/write-powerful-rust-macros), which gave the courage to develop this crate, finally.
+Also a big shoutout to the ["Write Powerful Rust Macros" book by _Sam Van Overmeire_](https://www.manning.com/books/write-powerful-rust-macros), which gave the courage to develop this crate.

+Some code was also copied/forked from [google/argh](https://github.com/google/argh), for which thank you, we are big fans of that crate.
+Go use it if you want to create a CLI App.

 ## 💖 | Sponsors